vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMLockerCertificate.md

 Get-vRSLCMLockerCertificate -vmid 83abd0fd-c92d-4d8f-a5e8-9a1fc4fa6009
 ```

-This example gets the details of a certificate based on the vmid
+This example gets the details of a certificate based on the vmid.

 ### Example 3